jobs.ac.uk - Great jobs for bright people

 We often chase new titles, achievements and status in the hope that these would finally give us the confidence we crave for.
 Academia can be a particularly challenging place for young researchers.
 After years of rigorous academic study, some may be plagued by self-doubt as they navigate the competitive and often political landscape of their institution.
 Although promotions are wonderful, they can be testing to our confidence levels.
 If you have recently been promoted to a more senior post, you may feel that you do not deserve your success.

 Confidence rarely comes from thinking.
 We become confident through practice and stretching ourselves.
-We boost our confidence by getting out of the good-old comfort zone.
+We boost our confidence by getting out of our comfort zone.
 Confidence does not come from sitting around, hoping or wishing.
 It comes from action.

 Preparation brings confidence